-Last valued at $14.3B as of June 2019, Grab expanded to offer shared bikes and e-scooters in 2018.
+Last valued at nearly $40B as of April 2021, Grab expanded to offer shared bikes and e-scooters in 2018.
 The program was first known as GrabCycle and then was rebranded to GrabWheels as the company moved to focus on e-scooters over bicycles.
-However, the company is facing stricter regulation following the deaths of two e-scooter riders who collided with a car in Jakarta in November 2019.
+However, the company is facing stricter regulation following the deaths of 2 e-scooter riders who collided with a car in Jakarta in November 2019.
 Challenges notwithstanding, the company is growing rapidly and plans to go public in a SPAC in late 2021.